rikusilvola/ocaml.org/data/planet/signalsandthreads/clock-synchronization-with-chris-perl.md

 source:
 ---

 <p>Clock synchronization, keeping all of the clocks on your network set to the &ldquo;correct&rdquo; time, sounds straightforward: our smartphones sure don&rsquo;t seem to have trouble with it.
 Next, keep them all accurate to within 100 microseconds, and prove that you did -- now things start to get tricky.
-In this episode, Ron talks with Chris Perl, a systems engineer at Jane Street about the fundamental difficulty of solving this problem at scale and how we solved it.</p><p>You can find the transcript for this episode along with links to things we discussed on our <a href="https://signalsandthreads.com/multicast-and-the-markets">website</a>.</p>
+In this episode, Ron talks with Chris Perl, a systems engineer at Jane Street about the fundamental difficulty of solving this problem at scale and how we solved it.</p><p>You can find the transcript for this episode along with links to things we discussed on our <a href="https://signalsandthreads.com/multicast-and-the-markets - [1 Client error: Timeout was reached]">website</a>.</p>